Paragon Chain

 Phase 0 — Q3–Q4 2025

-• XPGN distribution; veXPGN gauges
+• XPGN distribution and veXPGN gauges

-• Public dashboards + buyback/POL reporting
+• Public dashboards and revenue visibility

 Phase 1 — H1 2026